What is an operation and maintenance manual?

 Components of an operation and maintenance manual

-A comprehensive operations and maintenance manual has several common parts:
+A comprehensive operations and maintenance manual have several common parts:

 - Overview: This section provides a general overview of the physical plant being discussed as well as the components covered in the manual.
 It includes personnel information, organizational charts, company history, or other background information.